Verifying JWTs

 const { kid } = decoded.header;console.log(kid);

-Step 3: Get the active key
+Step 4: Get the active public key

-This is a JSON file that looks something like this:
+The endpoint returns a JSON file that looks something like this:

 {"keys": [{"kid": "292e133c-2afe-4cb6-8e8d-43468affa32a","kty": "RSA","n": "39fdyga5zNmwBhc0Hsdpd_u5DrJa8-OS8KkyoD_sipY4rbD6yyBSr1kqJa3n8qG1K2d96OEVZH-_BdpeLMHmP3NkhCacT1dkzpM_b0mWLCYA-xKt-eAFVIAxiVjorjQHtX6qD-UtborDwMKMm0ul3TFJPU2LVNmLePZrfPkb3jMkzYQPixprmdh5XfR-r853RhphhkscvbLJIcSdz56_6gQZrp6peGOn_7XSxiOSDbFdEgPMAxaFP1vHStp8yj09K_UKGOFQye06Dz26DIN8U8F8_QFafLuIp0fl-2eehfUT8f_iFUE3kuOkzJsXL3Wg4kjmsVoSlVIFhM0KPVs_hw","e": "AQAB"}]}